 Jatiluwih Rice Terrace Bali is one of the most famous rice fields in Bali island in addition to Tegalalang rice terraces in Ubud, Munduk rice terrace in north Bali, and other best rice paddy fields in Bali, Indonesia.

-Jatiluwih rice terraces Bali or Jatiluwih rice fields is one of the most popular tourist attractions of terrace farming in Bali in addition to Tegalalang rice terraces Ubud, Munduk rice terrace, and other best Bali rice fields.
-Jatiluwih is a village that has vast rice paddies with beautiful views of terraced landscape located in the Sub-District of Penebel, Tabanan Regency Bali.
+Jatiluwih is a village that has vast rice paddies with beautiful views of terraced paddy fields landscape located in the Sub-District of Penebel, Tabanan Regency, Bali.

 Jatiluwih village is famous as a tourist spot of terrace farming which is still using Balinese traditional irrigation system, Its location is close to The Mountain Batukaru with air condition fairly cool.
 To visit Jatiluwih rice terraces can be reached by a distance of approximately 50 KM or approximately ± 1 hour 30 minutes from the city of Denpasar.
 For those of you who are on holiday on the island of Bali, a tourist attraction Jatiluwih rice terrace Bali could be an option for a vacation to enjoy the beautiful panorama of terraced rice fields that captivate.

 |Tourism in Jatiluwih|